 Birds, birds and more birds

 Ninety+ bird species make their home along the trail.
-Sea and shore birds are joined by migrating geese stopping over for rest, food and water.
-Cranes, osprey and other hawks hunt for small mammals, fish and amphibians.
-Song birds, mockingbirds, finches, larks, sparrows, thrushes and more feast on flowers and seeds in the prairie-like grasslands.
+Sea and shorebirds are joined by migrating geese stopping over for rest, food, and water.
+Cranes, osprey, and other hawks hunt for small mammals, fish and amphibians.
+Songbirds, mockingbirds, finches, larks, sparrows, thrushes, and more feast on flowers and seeds in the prairie-like grasslands.
 Ravens prosper here and often provide aerial acrobatics for your entertainment.
-Raven call
+Listen to a Raven call

 As you head north on the trail you pass headland prairies, dense conifer woods, creeks entering the ocean, estuaries filled with wetland inhabitants and beaches.
 After reaching the northern end of the trail, turn around and return the way you came.

 The Coastal Trail is open from dawn to dusk, admission is free.

 No matter which Nature adventure you choose on Mendocino Coast, you will have an unforgettable experience.
 This area is perfect for unplugging, ducking under the radar, and immersing yourself in nature.

 CLOTHING – Easy-fit clothing that covers arms and legs but allows for easy movement.
 Multi-layers will be the best defense against the variety of conditions you may encounter.
 Warm and sunny can change to overcast and windy very quickly.